The Culture Collection

-New Zealand and its jurisdictions, which include areas of Antarctica, represent unparalleled diversity in the range of environmental climates available for the evolution of unique microbial species.
+ZyGEM NZ is situated in a country with a wide variety of ecological environments.
+Within New Zealand’s jurisdiction is the Ross Sea region of Antarctica representing unparalleled diversity in the range of environmental climates available for the evolution of unique microbial species.
 These extreme environments include the McMurdo Dry Valleys of Antarctica, boiling mud pools, geothermal vents and acid fumaroles.

-Painstaking exploration of these extreme environments by dozens of scientists over 20 years has created a proprietary collection of more than 2000 extremophile organisms which include cold temperature fungi of three classes, and a diverse selection of extremely thermophilic Archaea and Bacteria.
-All are cultured and many of these are well characterised.
+Painstaking exploration of these extreme environments by dozens of scientists over 20 years has created a proprietary collection of more than 2000 extremophile organisms which include cold temperature fungi of three classes, and a diverse selection of extremely thermophilic Archaea and Bacteria (see Figure 1).
+All are cultured and many are well characterised.

 The extreme environments in which these microorganisms have evolved often reflect the conditions required for many life science research, biotechnology and industrial applications.
 This creates a fertile source of novel enzymes of scientific interest and significant commercial value.
 The temperatures at which our organisms were found range from 0ºC to 106ºC and pH 2.8 to 10.9.